Pop Girl: Programming

-The showreel on CSC Media's PopGirl page included extracts from Really Me, Flight 29 Down, and How to Be Indie.

 Little Miss Pop Girl

-Since 12 May 2008, a new block was made called "Little Miss Pop Girl", which sees a slight change to the channel's content between 9am and 12pm every weekday during the school term.
+Since 12 May 2008, a new block was made called "Little Miss Pop Girl", which sees a slight change to the channel's content between 9 am and 12 pm every weekday during the school term.
 The block was aimed at younger girls and shows cartoons such as Lazy Lucy, Pippi Longstocking, Strawberry Shortcake or Horseland, including some programmes which are more commonly seen on Tiny Pop.
 The logo for the block was the regular Pop Girl logo with the words 'Little Miss' superimposed above.
 The block did not run at weekends or during school holidays.

 Pop Girl +1

 On 9 May 2008, the AGB Nielsen Media website announced that Pop Girl +1 would launch on Sky channel 629, on 9 June 2008.
 However, it was in fact launched a few days before that, on 4 June 2008, replacing CSC Media Group's first music time shift, Flaunt +1, after being on air just shy of four weeks.

 On 22 July 2013, Kix received a spin-off channel, Kix Power, which replaced Pop Girl +1.